vatnz-dev/sops/docs/aerodromes/Class-D/nzdn.md

 # Arrivals
 STH shall issue STARs to arrivals without coordination with TDN.
-The `MIPAK #C` arrival for runway 03 may be used when requested by the pilot or when the prevailing wind above `A015` is from the Northwest.
+The `MIPAK #C` arrival for runway 03 may be used when requested by the pilot.
 TDN may choose to coordinate with STH or amend the arrival on first contact.

 ## Runway 21
 All arrivals terminate at `ESKAT`, which is the IAF for the RNAV and ILS approach.